lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 In a revealing interview with Pamela Weiss, Weingast talks about his writing practice and demonstrates he was very much aware of blurring the line between translation and his own content:

 > **Weingast:** *...Oh, I’ll just make it something, but a little bit more accessible.
 It got way wider than that.
 How wide?
-Some poems are wider than others and depart more from the texts, you know, are fairly close and some are not.
+Some poems are wider than others and depart more from the texts, you know, [some] are fairly close and some are not.
 That’s a whole other discussion.
 That’s as clear as I go.*
 >
 > **Pamela Weiss:** *Could you give an example of a line or couple of lines that like what a literal translation would be like and what, as an example of what you did?*
 >
-> **Weingast:** *Uh, [deep sigh] I mean, it’s almost, it’s almost gets even wider than that really [Pamela Weiss: laugh] so yeah, I mean, like, luckily I had no idea what I was doing, so like, it just kind of allowed me to just make it up as I went along and I spent a long time doing it and a lot of time editing them, some of these poems, I rewrote, you know, a hundred, 150 times more.
+> **Weingast:** *Uh, [deep sigh] I mean, it’s almost, it’s almost gets even wider than that really.
+So yeah, I mean, like, luckily I had no idea what I was doing, so like, it just kind of allowed me to just make it up as I went along and I spent a long time doing it and a lot of time editing them, some of these poems, I rewrote, you know, a hundred, 150 times more.
 So it was kind of always just this seeing what it was, seeing what it was for me, that was the important part.
 And then trying to kind of let that come through, how much of it was me and how much of it was the originals, something in between there.
 Yeah.*<br>
 >  Source: [Interview with Pamela Weiss](https://soundcloud.com/user-426156245/the-first-free-women-with)